echo-IA/LILAC/docs/logistics.md

 - [Accessibility](#accessibility)

 # Connection
-Most communication during the workshop will happen through this slack space: TBA
+Most communication during the workshop will happen through this slack space, which you can join via [this link](https://join.slack.com/t/lilac-a5l2263/shared_invite/zt-2hev6g1v8-uzerEd2eLuaKTNkfuvzFUA).

 The workshop will be held in person and online.
 Zoom connection info will be made available to participants using the echoIA email list (in Google groups) and on the [schedule](https://docs.google.com/spreadsheets/d/12cglkv1jQLbwjyGQMDEkFLyL5WSw4syAcb5dAUnvLD0/edit?usp=sharing).